The Biggest Job Search Mistakes Job Applicants Make

 Interview the Employer

-In an interview, remember that you can interview the employer too.
+In an interview, remember that you can also interview the employer.
 The interviewer does not have to ask all the questions.
 In fact, most interviewers would prefer a candidate to ask a few poignant questions, as this shows them your interest in the position.

 Ask direct questions to decide whether your values align with those of the hiring company.
-This will help you to determine whether the position would be an excellent fit or not while at the same time drawing a clearer picture of the company and what the position entails.
+This will help you determine whether the position is an excellent fit, while also providing a clearer picture of the company and what the position entails.

 Stay Positive

-Your ability to succeed is based almost completely on your attitude.
-Keep a positive attitude by giving it all you’ve got, surrounding yourself with a support group, and by visualizing success while you remain focused and committed to your search.
+Your ability to succeed is almost entirely based on your attitude.
+Keep a positive attitude by giving it all you’ve got, surrounding yourself with a support group, and visualizing success while remaining focused and committed to your search.

 What do you consider the biggest job search mistakes?
-Can you offer fellow job seekers any interviewing tips?
+Can you offer any interviewing tips to fellow job seekers?
 Comment and share below!
-If you need additional help in your search, reach out to Candace for assistance.
+If you need additional help with your search, reach out to Candace.